phil3pi/feature-engineering-for-motor-imagery-classification/README.md

-# Feature engineering for EEG classificatio
+# Feature engineering for EEG classification
 This repo contains the code for my Bachelor-Thesis: `Feature engineering for EEG classification`.

 ## Run the code